tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Schemas.md

       Note: There are other classes available out of the box that represent specific objects needed for Experience Modeling.

-6. In this example, choose "XDM ExperienceEvent" and click "Assign class"
+6. If you didn't select "XMD ExperienceEvent" when creating your schema, please review above step and choose "XDM ExperienceEvent" and click "Assign class".

       <!--
       ![Demo](./images/schemaclass1.png)